Rock Bottom (Lynsey de Paul and Mike Moran song): Cover versions

 The duo also recorded a German version of "Rock Bottom" called "Für Immer" with German lyrics by Marianne Rebesky, which also had healthy sales figures in German speaking countries, and this version was covered by the band Wir.
 De Paul and Moran's version of "Für Immer" appeared on the 1977 compilation album, Feuerwerk Der Stars, as well as on a number of other compilation albums.
 It was also released on De Paul's CD album Greatest Hits - Lynsey de Paul.
 After the Eurovision Song Contest, it was released as one of the tracks on an EP in Portugal entitled "Conjunto Pentagrama" ("Pentogram Set"), together with the French entry "L'Oiseau Et L'Enfant", the Irish entry "It's Nice To Be In Love Again" and the Monaco entry "Une petite française".
 Instrumental versions of the song also appeared on James Last's album Auf Last Geht's Los.
 Other versions have been recorded by the Studio Group, Armi & Danny (in Finnish as Päin Seinää), Jörgen Petersenin Orkesteri, Ted Weber, Brothers Of The World, Leni, Günter Noris, Inger Lise & Stein (in Norwegian as Norsktoppen), Daniel Janin, Annette Klingenberg & Johnny Reimar, Bingos, and The Hiltonaires and, most recently by the jazz guitarist Denny Wright.
+It was performed by Lilo Wanders and Jurgen Drews on the German TV program Der schönste Grand Prix - mit den größten Hits aus 40 Jahren - mit Götz Alsmann on 18 April 1998 to celebrate the 40th anniversary of the Eurovision Song Contest.